Armitage Trail

 Maurice R. Coons (July 18, 1902 – October 10, 1930), known by the pen name Armitage Trail, was an American pulp fiction author, known best for his 1929 novel Scarface.
-This novel was based on the life of gangster Al Capone, and was adapted as the 1932 movie Scarface directed by Howard Hawks and produced by Howard Hughes.
-The movie of 1932 was later modernized and remade as 1983's movie Scarface.
-His only other significant work is the detective novel The Thirteenth Guest, though Coons is speculated to have used a variety of pseudonyms.
+This novel was based on the life of gangster Al Capone, and was adapted as the 1932 film Scarface directed by Howard Hawks and produced by Howard Hughes.
+The story was later modernized and remade in the 1983 film Scarface directed by Brian De Palma starring Al Pacino.
+Coons's only other significant work is the detective novel The Thirteenth Guest, though he is speculated to have used a variety of pseudonyms.

 Biography

 Early life

 Armitage Trail was born Maurice R. Coons on July 18, 1902, in Madison, Nebraska.
 He was the oldest child of Oscar A. Coons and Alice L. Coons, living also with Alice's mother, Mary J. McIntyre.
 He had two brothers, Hannibal (born Stanley J. Coons) and Eugene, as well as a sister named Evelyn.
-Due to Oscar's job as a road tour manager for the New Orleans Opera Company, the family relocated multiple times before Trail became an adult, with one definite location being New Orleans.
+Oscar's job as a road tour manager for the New Orleans Opera Company required the family to relocate multiple times before Trail became an adult, with one definite location being New Orleans.
 Trail developed a passion for writing, quitting school at the age of 16 to devote his time to it.
 Likewise, his interest in gangsters such as Al Capone began at a young age, and it was stated by Hannibal Coons that his brother Maurice "was interested in gangsters as other men are interested in postage stamps, old coins, or spread-eagled butterflies.”
 Throughout the rest of his teens and early twenties, Maurice Coons used a variety of pseudonyms, writing various crime and detective stories for pulp magazines.
 During this time, he visited New York City, eventually quitting home to live in the vicinity of Chicago, where he wrote Scarface.

 Chicago and Scarface

 Not much is known about Trail's time in Illinois.
 He lived in Oak Park, Illinois, a town adjacent to the west side of Chicago, where he worked on composing Scarface daily in his sun-room.
 He did not live there long enough to be recorded by an official U.S. Census.
 Trail spent much of the rest of his time in Chicago, supposedly being associated with local Sicilian gangs by an Italian-American lawyer with whom he was acquainted.
 From then on, Trail spent his nights socializing with gang members in order to gain ideas for his novel.
-Trail published Scarface during 1930.
-Though Trail never formally met Al Capone, with whom his novel was mainly concerned, Capone may have known of the work.
+Trail published Scarface in 1930.
+Though Trail never met Al Capone, with whom his novel was mainly concerned, Capone may have known of the work.